Frequently Asked Question

 What is the difference between the MakerBot Replicator 2 Desktop 3D Printer and the MakerBot Replicator 2X Desktop 3D Printer?

-The MakerBot Replicator 2 PLA Single Extruder Desktop 3D Printer is engineered and optimized for the renewable bioplastic PLA.
+The MakerBot Replicator 2 PLA Single Extruder Desktop 3D Printer is engineered and optimized for MakerBot PLA Filament, a bioplastic derived from corn.
 It features a single toolhead and a pop-out acrylic build plate, which is ideal for MakerBot PLA Filament.
 The MakerBot Replicator 2 is also dramatically easier to use than previous MakerBot Desktop 3D Printers that were based on ABS filament.

 What’s great about MakerBot PLA Filament?

 MakerBot PLA Filament is the perfect source material for making detailed, beautiful, professional-quality models and final products.
 Our materials research department has put countless hours into developing reliable filament that sticks to the platform without peeling, cracking, or curling.
 Even better, MakerBot PLA Filament is highly reliable, even without a heated platform, saving you 32% in energy costs.
 MakerBot PLA Filament comes in a variety of colors and effects, including translucent, fluorescent, glittery and metallic.

 Where can the MakerBot Replicator 2 Desktop 3D Printer be purchased?